 Doors and Windows

 Effectively monitor doorways or windows that could be used as potential entry points for intruders.
 Our smart video doorbells will be ideal for your front door.
 If you live in a landed property to monitor your porch or backyard you can install Nooie IPC200 outdoor camera.
-For windows you can consider Nooie IPC100 or IPC007 indoor camera.
+For windows you can consider Nooie IPC100 , IPC007 or 360 P4 Pro indoor camera.